azsk/DevOpsKit/Contributing.md

   }
 ```

- Following acronyms are used for control type:
+ The following acronyms are used for control type:

   |Acronym|Full Name|Example|